Fusion3: F400

 In April 2016, Fusion3 introduced the F400.
 Available as either a single extruder (F400-S) or what it calls the 'high flow rate' (F400-HFR), the F400 is based the same Core XY framework (F-Series Platform) as its predecessor, the F306.
 The F400 includes a number of additional features, including an enclosed design, 32-bit controller that enables remote management, and automated bed leveling.
 The F400 build area can accommodate prints up to 14"x14"x12.6" (1.4 cubic feet).

 F306

 In 2013, Fusion3 introduced the F306 that came in two variants.
 Available as either a single extruder or dual extruder, the F306 is based on a Core XY framework with an open design, heated bed and E3Dv6 hotend.
 The F306 build area can accommodate prints up to 12"x12"x12" (1 cubic foot).
 The F306 line of printers was discontinued in December 2016.

 Software product(s)

 Fusion3 originally distributed the Simplify3D Creator software slicer software with its 3D printers.
-However, in October, 2020, it launched its REACTOR 3D printing software which it bundles as default with all its 3D printers.
+In October, 2020, it launched its REACTOR 3D printing software which it bundled as default with all its 3D printers.
+In 2023 Fusion3 released F3Slic3r, a fork of the open source Prusa Slicer, and announced it would be ending support for the REACTOR 3D software.